-Our economics programs provide the analytical and problem-solving skills necessary to investigate and critically evaluate economic conditions and trends.
+Our bachelor's degrees in economics provide the analytical and problem-solving skills necessary to investigate and critically evaluate economic conditions and trends.
 Through coursework and experiential learning, our graduates are well prepared for a wide variety of career opportunities in today’s highly competitive global business environment, as well as graduate study.

 We offer both a B.S. and B.A. in economics.
 The B.S. familiarizes students with the quantitative tools used to analyze economic policy and includes business courses that focus on the application of theory.
 The B.A. provides a strong background in economics while allowing students to double major in another discipline such as history, political science or psychology.